-Klondike 11.4 allows you to use Apple's Handoff feature to hand off a game in process on an iOS device running iKlondike 2.8+ to Klondike on the Mac.
+Klondike 11.4 and later allow you to use Apple’s Handoff feature to hand off a game in process on an iOS device running iKlondike 2.8+ to Klondike on the Mac.
 At this time, handing off a game from the Mac to iOS is not supported.
 On bringing an iOS device with a game actively in process in range of another iOS device or Mac with compatible software, the Klondike hand off icon will appear at the left end of the Dock (on the Mac), on the lock screen of the other iOS device, or by swiping right in the task manager on the other iOS device.

 Start by selecting which solitaire game you wish to play.
 Choose your Player Name from the Player menu and choose the game from the Game menu.
 If you wish to customize your Player Name or adjust other options, choose Preferences from the Klondike menu to display the dialog.
 Click OK when you have made your selection.

 As mentioned above, you choose your Player Name from the Player menu, and edit the list of available Player Names in the Preferences dialog.
 If you select the Rotate Players option in Preferences, Klondike will automatically rotate among the Player Names as you start each new game.
 If there are Player Names you do not want in the rotation, delete them from the name list in Preferences.
 The Player menu and rotation only uses names from the name list.

 The first time you launched Klondike or selected a particular game, a new game started automatically with the cards in their initial layout.
 The second and subsequent times you launch Klondike, play resumes at the point you last quit.